Locating cable faults

 The biggest problems with fault finding are

-- Without disrupting a link, it is virtually impossible to measure a transmission signal.
+- Without disrupting a link, it may be impossible to measure a transmission signal.
+Can any connected transmission equipment show power levels?

-- Non-metallic cables can be very hard to actually locate.
-A standard metallic locating device won't work on all dielectric cables.
-Unfortunately, there is no such thing as a "fiberoptic" locater, so to overcome this, it is common practice to bury some sort of metallic marker near cables for this purpose.
+- Non-metallic cables can be very hard to locate.
+A standard metallic locating device won't work on all-dielectric cables.
+Unfortunately, there is no such thing as a "fiberoptic" locater, so to overcome this, it is common practice to bury some sort of metallic marker nearby these cables for location purposes.

 - Route lengths can be very long, eg 100 Km.
 That’s a long way to go looking for a tree root!